 United States CIA World Factbook

 If you need a travel clinic to explain and dole out required shots and travel-medicine information, there are two reliable sources.
 The International Society of Travel Medicine maintains a general database.
-And the American Society of Tropical Medicine and Hygiene covers tropical specialties.
+The American Society of Tropical Medicine and Hygiene covers tropical specialties.
+Travel Clinics of America is a referral service for doctors who claim travel-medicine expertise.

 *JoeSentMe's Policy on External Links